-The School of Social Sciences is one of the largest and most accomplished humanities/social science schools in Australia.
-It comprises the program areas of Anthropology, Behavioural Studies, Criminology, Politics and International Relations, and Sociology as well as the Centre for Women’s Studies & Gender Research, the Unesco Chair in Interreligious and Intercultural Relations – Asia Pacific and the Border Observatory.
+Welcome to the School of Social Sciences.
+It is one of the largest and most accomplished social science schools in Australia and includes Anthropology, Criminology, Politics and International Relations, and Sociology, as well as the Centre for Women’s Studies & Gender Research, the Unesco Chair in Interreligious and Intercultural Relations – Asia Pacific and the Border Observatory.